asecurityteam/serverfull-gateway/README.md

 ## Overview

-This project is a compliment to [Serverfull](https://github.com/asecurityteam/serverfull) and implements a subset of the features offered by the AWS API Gateway Proxy for AWS Lambda.
-It is built on our other project, [transportd](https://github.com/asecurityteam/transportd), which bundles our HTTP performance and resiliency tooling into a service.
+This project is a compliment to [Serverfull](https://github.com/asecurityteam/serverfull).
+It implements a subset of the features offered by the AWS API Gateway Proxy for AWS Lambda and offers a plugin configuration option to host a [Swgger-UI](https://swagger.io/tools/swagger-ui/) endpoint.
+It is built on our other project, [transportd](https://github.com/asecurityteam/transportd), which bundles our HTTP middleware performance and resiliency tooling into a service.

+### AWS Lambda

 Generally speaking, if you have access to AWS Lambda then it is probably best to use AWS Lambda and the AWS API Gateway Proxy event mapping features that are provided by